Yarrawonga

 Yarrawonga /jærəˈwɒŋɡə/ is a town in the Shire of Moira local government area in the Australian state of Victoria.
 In the 2021 census, Yarrawonga had a population of 8,661 people.

 Geography

 The town is located approximately 264 km north-east of the state capital, Melbourne, situated on the south bank of the Murray River, the border between Victoria and New South Wales.

-Yarrawonga's twin town of Mulwala is on the other side of the Murray River.
+Yarrawonga's twin town of Mulwala is on the other side of the Murray River, and Lake Mulwala.

 History

 Yarrawonga is Aboriginal, meaning 'cormorant’s nesting place,' 'where the cormorant builds' or 'yarra' meaning 'waterfalls,' and 'wonga' meaning 'pigeon.'
 It is believed the Mulla Walla people occupied the area before the first white settlers arrived in 1842.

 Yarrawonga was founded as a village in 1868, with a Post Office being opened on 28 November 1874, and a courthouse the very same year.
 It was connected by rail to Melbourne in 1886.

 Yarrawonga was proclaimed a shire in 1891, It was renamed from 'North Yarrawonga Shire' (1891) to 'Yarrawonga Shire' in 1893.

 Yarrawonga Weir and Lake Mulwala were constructed in the late 1930s as part of the Murray-Darling Irrigation Scheme.

 Historically, one of the major industries in the Yarrawonga/Mulwala area has been the explosives factory, which was constructed in Mulwala over 1942–43.
 It is now operated by French company Thales but remains an Australian Department of Defence asset.

 The Yarrawonga Magistrates' Court closed on 1 January 1990.